“African American Art Cultural Influence in the Hair and Music Industry”

 Project by Tina Jones, Ashanti Hair Design

 Tina Jones has been running a successful business in Glass Farm for over three decades.
 Not only is Ashanti Hair Design one of the longest standing businesses in the area, but Tina also owns two properties on Glass Street.
-As a mover and shaker on Glass, Tina wants to turn her grant into an event that honors her art and her community.
+As a mover and shaker on Glass, Tina wanted to turn her grant into an event that honors her art and her community.

-Tina’s project will feature three parts: first, live demonstrations of African American hair design and techniques, outside Ashanti on Glass Street.
+Tina’s project featured three parts: first, live demonstrations of African American hair design and techniques, outside Ashanti on Glass Street.
 “African American hair designs are a form of art and expression that have created world wide attention because of their uniqueness — and sometimes legal problems in the workplace because of their rejection and lack of acceptance by predominantly white establishments,” says Tina.
 She hopes that her live demonstrations, as well as informational pamphlets, will help remove that stigma and celebrate African American hair design as an art form.

 “Funding my business with a grant of this magnitude will bring joy and hope to our business district,” says Tina.
 “We need excitement, festivities and activities on Glass Street to restore and rejuvenate the spirit of the existing business owners, and the people who live and support our business.”

-“Nativity on Glass Street”
+“Bethlehem on Glass Street”